Saifurrahmanemon/Toggl-Categorizer/README.md

-# Toggl Time Tracking Application
+# Toggl Categorizer

-A modern web application for tracking and analyzing time entries using the Toggl API.
-This application provides a user-friendly interface for managing time entries, categorizing them, and generating insightful reports.
+An AI-powered application that automatically categorizes your Toggl time entries, providing insightful analytics and visualizations of your time tracking data.

+## Demo

 ## Features